ubcbraincircuits/whitepaper/source/jupyterhub/index.rst

 .. note::
    To use the JupyterHub, you must

-   1. be affiliated with DMCBH
+   1. use your Compute Canada username and password to login

    To install packages, contact `Jeffrey LeDue <mailto:jledue\@mail.ubc.ca>`_ with your requirements.

 Resource Allocation
 -------------------
-Currently, when users log in to a notebook session, they can choose from the following resources:
+Currently, when users log in to a notebook session, they can specify a certain number of cores and memory.

- * 4 CPUs and 16 GB RAM
- * 8 CPUs and 32 GB RAM
- * 16 CPUs and 64 GB RAM
- * 32 CPUs and 128 GB RAM
- * 16 CPUs and 256 GB RAM
- * 32 CPUs and 512 GB RAM

 Future Directions for Resource Allocation